DUNE/dune_plot_style/guidelines.md

 Contributions to `dune-plot-style` for other plotting packages are welcome.

 ## Requirements
+All plots **must**:

-- Plots should be easily readable to their intended audience.
+- **Be easily readable to their intended audience**.
+This affects: text size, font choice, colors, line styles, etc.
-All text, including axis labels and titles, should be large enough to be read.
-Note, that the size and other properties of the plot might need to be adapted for presentations or papers, as ideal text sizes etc. depend on the use.
+  See [recommendations](#recommendations) below for further advice on what this might mean in practice.
-- All plots should be labelled with the appropriate water mark (typically one of the following:
+- **Be labelled with the appropriate watermark** (typically one of the following:
   DUNE, DUNE Preliminary, DUNE Work In Progress, DUNE Simulation).
-- For reusability,
-please save plots at least in one lossless format, ideally vector-based (e.g. pdf, eps), in addition to high-quality raster-based versions (.png).
+- **Be saved in at least in one lossless format** (ideally vector-based---e.g., pdf or eps),
-It is recommended to avoid lossy compression such as .jpg.
-For reproducibility and adaptability, it is also recommended to keep the code generating the plot in version control, and/or distributing the .C macro version of the plot alongside it.
+  and **at least one high-quality raster-based format** (e.g., .png).

 ## Recommendations

-- Using plot titles (above the top of the figure) is discouraged as they are often overlooked.
+### General advice

+- For reproducibility and adaptability, keep the code generating the plot in version control.
+  (If this is not possible, distributing the .C macro version of the plot alongside it can suffice in a pinch.)
-Prefer embedding relevant information in plot axes or annotations inside the figure itself.
+- Prefer embedding relevant information in plot axes or annotations inside the figure itself, rather than using plot titles (above the top of the figure).
+The latter are often overlooked.
-- If any numbers are displayed on a plot, ensure they have only a reasonable number of significant figures.
+- Ensure all numbers shown have only a reasonable number of significant figures.
   Prefer readability over extra information.
 - Avoid large empty regions in plots.
 (Rescale axes as necessary.)
 - Strive to avoid jargon as much as possible.